kevinlekiller/kwin-effect-shaders/README.md

 ## TODO
 Try to have each shader run on its own, which would solve some issues. -> Currently my knowledge of OpenGL is limited, from what I can understand, this requires creating / using frame and vertex buffer objects.
 See [issue #3](https://github.com/kevinlekiller/kwin-effect-shaders/issues/3).

-Add some kind of profile system, where a user could have different settings for different games.
 ## Screenshots
 - [CAS + Tonemap](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=9f8f759e-b2e4-11ec-b5bb-6595d9b17862)
 - [Debanding](https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=ae7aca12-941d-11ec-a554-13fc6baea232)